awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amazonmq-broker-user.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Password`  <a name="cfn-amazonmq-broker-user-password"></a>
 The password of the user\.
-This value must be at least 12 characters long, must contain at least 4 unique characters, and must not contain commas\.
+This value must be at least 12 characters long, must contain at least 4 unique characters, and must not contain commas, colons, or equal signs \(,:=\)\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)